-All holders of our common shares at the close of business on March 13, 2012, the record date for the annual meeting, or their duly appointed proxies, are authorized to attend the annual meeting.
+All holders of our common shares at the close of business on March 18, 2013, the record date for the annual meeting, or their duly appointed proxies, are authorized to attend the annual meeting.
 Admission to the meeting will be on a first-come, first-served basis.
 If you attend the meeting, you may be asked to present valid photo identification, such as a driver's license or passport, before being admitted.
 Cameras, recording devices and other electronic devices will not be permitted at the meeting.
+For directions to the annual meeting of shareholders, contact Investor Relations at 301-280-7774.

-Please also note that if you are the beneficial owner of shares held in "street name" (that is, through a bank, broker or other nominee), you will need to bring a copy of the brokerage statement reflecting your share ownership as of March 13, 2012.
+Please also note that if you are the beneficial owner of shares held in "street name" (that is, through a bank, broker or other nominee), you will need to bring a copy of the brokerage statement reflecting your share ownership as of March 18, 2013.